JMicallef9/terraform-ec2-word-list-generator/README.md

 # Word List Generator (via Terraform, EC2 and Docker)

 This project automates the deployment of an AWS EC2 instance that runs a Dockerised Python application.
 The application is a simplified and adapted version of the [Word List Generator](https://github.com/JMicallef9/word-list-generator) app.
 It uploads a text file to an S3 bucket and then generates a word list from that file, storing the word list in the same S3 bucket.
+The Terraform code also triggers a Lambda function to verify and log the result via CloudWatch.

 When deployed, Terraform: